marcoroth/turbo_power/README.md

 ## Previous Art

-TurboPower is heavily inspired by [CableReady](https://github.com/stimulusreflex/cable_ready) and it's operations.
+TurboPower is heavily inspired by [CableReady](https://github.com/stimulusreflex/cable_ready) and its operations.
 This library aims to bring the same level of operation-diversity to Turbo Streams.

 ## Development